What is HTTPS/SSL?

 Another important reason to use https aside from the SEO benefits is because it is due to be the industry standard in the future, and browsers are looking to display website address lacking https with a red X so that it appears broken and unsecure to users.
 This of course affects user experience, bounce rate and indirectly SEO.

 I guess the biggest reason why people aren’t jumping at the chance of using https if it has additional benefits is because of cost and expertise required to set it up.
 The cost will typically set you back $100 a year and over $1000 for the more expensive certificates.

 Setting up https/SSL does require some server and webmaster knowledge.
 Many hosting providers offer the service to set it up for free or with additional cost if you purchase the SSL certificate from them.
+I hear Hostingstep has some awesome coupon deals you could try out.
 If you are looking to set it up yourself, then make sure you do it correctly and have the following:

 - Make sure the url is working – so https://graftene.co.uk works and the website can be viewed.
 This is obvious but many people set up their https whilst unable to visit their https address!

 - Redirect all address to the canonical address which is the https version, for example http://graftene.co.uk should redirect to https://graftene.co.uk.

 - Use 301 permanent redirect, not 302 temporary redirect.